NagyD/SDLPoP/doc/Readme.txt

 * --version, -v -- Display SDLPoP version and quit.
 * --help, -h, -? -- Display help and quit.
 (Currently it only points to this Readme...)
 * seed=number -- Set initial random seed, for testing.
 * --screenshot -- Must be used with megahit and a level number.
-When the level starts, a screenshot is saved to screenshot.png and the game quits.
+When the level starts, a screenshot is saved to the screenshots folder and the game quits.
 * --screenshot-level -- Similar to the above, except the whole level is screenshotted, thus creating a level map.
 * --screenshot-level-extras -- Similar to the above, except lots of additional info is displayed on the picture.
 	You can find the meaning of each symbol in Map_Symbols.txt.